davletovb/davletovb.github.io/index.md

 Data Scientist and Sociologist
 ------------------------------

-I am a data scientist and sociologist with a passion for natural language processing (NLP).
-With a background in both fields, I have a unique perspective on how to approach and analyze data, and I am always eager to learn and apply new techniques to solve complex problems.
+I am a data scientist and sociologist who is enthusiastic about natural language processing (NLP).
+With a background in both areas, I have a special perspective on data analysis and am always eager to learn and utilize new techniques to solve complex issues.

-I am skilled in programming languages such as Python.
-In addition to my technical skills, I also have a strong foundation in sociology and am interested in understanding how social dynamics and patterns can be uncovered through data.

-As I continue to learn and grow as a data scientist and sociologist, I am excited to see how NLP will play a role in my work and am eager to explore new applications and challenges in this field.
+I am proficient in programming languages like Python, and I have a strong understanding of sociology.
+I am curious about how data can uncover social dynamics and patterns.
+As I continue to grow and learn in my roles as a data scientist and sociologist, I am excited to see how NLP will be used in my work and to discover new opportunities and challenges in the field.

 * 🌍  I'm based in Ontario, Canada
 * 🖥️  See my portfolio at [github](https://github.com/davletovb)